latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ### Foxit reading GitHub display of markdown extracted by ChatGPT

+#### Notes

+This document is shown as one possible alternative.
+ChatGPT 3 was used.
+The untagged PDF was uploaded and the following question posed:

+> Please show full markdown source for an accessible document suitable for a blind reader extracted from this PDF

+The supplied markdown was not edited other than changing `\(` and `\[` to `$` and `$$` to match the default MathJax cinfiguration at GitHub.

+The markdown was then viewed in GitHub markdown preview, Foxit was used to read the rendered web page.

 {% include youtube.html id="hzVnFZqD9BE" width="medium" comment="t5 chatgpt foxit"%}

 #### Observations